5 Things to Consider When Choosing a Surgeon

-- Dr. Zaré continually maintains his medical education by keeping abreast of the latest research and technologic advancement.
+- Dr. Zaré continually maintains his medical education by keeping abreast of research publications and technologic advancements.
 Additionally, he is active in teaching other surgeons and medical professionals via educational talks and workshops.

 It is important l to know how long your surgeon has been in practice and how many of the specific procedures you will be undergoing he/she has performed.
 Studies have shown direct correlation between surgeon experience and incidence of postoperative complications.

-- Dr. Zaré performs approximately 500 advanced laparoscopic and robotic procedures each year.
+- Dr. Zaré has been in practice since 2002.
+He performs approximately 500 advanced laparoscopic and robotic procedures each year.
 These include bariatric weight-loss surgery such as Sleeve Gastrectomy, digestive surgery such as gallbladder or colon surgery, and abdominal wall hernia repair.
 Since 2002, the top procedures in our practice include Laparoscopic Vertical Sleeve Gastrectomy, Laparoscopic Inguinal Hernia Repair, Robotic Repair of Hiatal Hernia and Fundoplication, Laparoscopic Cholecystectomy, Repair of Ventral or Umbilical Hernia, and Robotic Colon Resection.

-Very often the treatment you receive starts well in advance of surgery and continues afterwards.
+The treatment you receive starts well in advance of surgery and continues afterwards.
 Before surgery, you may need to obtain past medical records, perform new tests, and receive evaluation by medical specialists.
-Following surgery, you will need follow-up care with your surgeon and may require additional assistance of medical specialties.
+Following surgery, you will need follow-up care with your surgeon and you may require additional assistance of medical specialties.
 In order to coordinate all of these, your surgeon should have staff members who are compassionate about their job and available to their patients.
 Our staff include:

 - Amelia Acosta, Program Manager, Scheduler, and Medical Assistant.
 Always eager to help, Amelia will use her several years of experience to facilitate various aspects of your care after your office visit.
 These include obtaining insurance pre-authorization, scheduling surgery, retrieving medical work-up, calculating your financial estimate, filing for disability, etc.